sjpcp5/obsidian_notes/Hobbies/DnD/Akira/Akira Sheet.md

 * 1 | monocle
 * 1 | tome memory and logic exercise intelligence 48 hrs intelligence goes +2 increase and increases the total to 22.
 It does not tingle with magical energy at the moment.
 Backstory he has read it twice.

-Actions
+### Actions
 	- Extra Attack: One extra attack when attacking
 	- Second Wind: bonus action to regain hit points
 	- Action Surge : 1 extra action and possible bonus action
 	- Breath Weapon: 15 ft cone of psychic damage.
 The DC for this saving throw equals 8 + your Constitution modifier + your proficiency bonus.
 After you use your breath weapon, you cannot use it again until you complete a short rest
-	- Protection Fighting Style:
+	- Protection Fighting Style: within 5 feet I can protect an ally and impose disadvantage on an attacking entity

 ### Find Familar
 #### PSEUDODRAGON
 Tiny dragon, neutral good

 Armor Class 13 (natural armor)
-Hil Poinls 7 (2d4 + 2)
+Hit Poinls 7 (2d4 + 2)
 Speed 15 ft., fly 60 ft.

 CHA